We must bring real wisdom to the building of data centers in our communities.

 Learn & Speak Out In Your Congregation

 Invite your congregation to learn more about data centers, to speak out for pending legislation in Maryland and Virginia with downloadable photo petition signs, and to make thoughtful decisions about their own uses of AI.
+(See snapshots of our emergent faithful response to data centers.)

 Is a new or expanded hyperscale data center coming to your community?
-Your congregation can join with neighbors to bring wise-heartedness to data center debates already underway in Baltimore City, and in Baltimore, Frederick, Montgomery, and Prince George’s counties.
+Your congregation can join with neighbors to bring wise-heartedness to data center debates already underway in Baltimore City, and in Baltimore, Calvert, Charles, Frederick, Montgomery, and Prince George’s counties.

 Make More Mindful Use of AI